#1 Student Loan Lawyer

 Allegations.
 The allegations/claims you’re making against the defendant.

 Relief.
 The relief you’re seeking from the court.
-For example, in a complaint to discharge student loan debt, the borrower can argue they shouldn’t be required to pay their student loan creditors because they can’t pay the loans and maintain a minimal standard of living.
+For example, in a complaint to discharge student loan debt, the borrower can argue they shouldn’t have to pay their student loan creditors because they can’t pay the loans and maintain a minimal standard of living.

 A defendant can respond to an adversary proceeding by filing an answer or a motion (e.g., a motion to dismiss the complaint) within 30 days from the date of the summons.
 If the defendant fails to file a responsive pleading, the bankruptcy judge can enter a default judgment against the defendant.